 We had Rebecca and Gatis and the kids (Sienna and Sacha) at the farm for Christmas and then they were going to Jervis Bay for New Year and early January.
 We were supposed to go with them but declined on the basis that there was far too much preparation to do.
 We also pleaded with them to go back to Sydney and safety, advice they chose not to take.
 They ended up being evacuated from Jervis Bay and made it home safely.

 The fires were in our vicinity on New Year’s Eve, the weather was stinking hot and very windy but we were spared that night.
-So we used the time to prepare.
+So we used the time to prepare for the looming disaster.

-Preparations were extensive and thank God we had help from Ashleigh (my niece) and her partner Tony and friends Damien (Damo) and John.
+For the next four days and nights we made extensive preparations.
+Thank God we had help from Ashleigh (my niece) and her partner Tony and friends Damien (Damo) and John.
 They worked like Trojans.
 We cut down all the trees at the rear of the house except one palm tree I had brought when we moved from Sydney, but I figured it wouldn’t burn anyway (and I was right).
 We cleaned out all the gutters and filled socks with sand to block them so we could fill the gutters with water and Geoff capped the outlets as well.
 The water tank next to the house was shielded with sheets of tin to prevent it melting.
 Geoff used the backhoe to dig big holes in the paddock and buried all the explosive/flammable stuff like gas bottles and petrol tanks and all our important papers like the deeds to the property.
 Also included was my vast jewellery collection.
 I said why? to my darling as I do not have anything of value but he insisted.
 So a plastic bag full of costume jewellery got buried as well.
 All the vehicles (cars, utes, tractors etc.) were put in the paddock spaced well apart so they wouldn’t set each other alight.
-Also Geoff put a ladder so we could get up in the roof cavity if needed and placed fire extinguishers up there.
+Also Geoff put up a ladder so we could get up in the roof cavity if needed and placed fire extinguishers up there.

 The horses were given a good feed and water and then had halters and fly masks taken off so they wouldn’t get burns.
 Their tails we cut to knee length so that a grass fire couldn’t set them alight.
 We made sure all the internal gates were opened and the external gates firmly locked.
 The last thing we would need is horses running on the roads in the dark in a panic.